kawa-analytics/kawa-toolkits/README.md

 ## 2.a Dependencies

-For KAWA to execute your scripts with the correct dependencies, make sure to create a dependencies.txt file at the root of your repository.
+For KAWA to execute your scripts with the correct dependencies, make sure to create a `requirements.txt` file at the root of your repository.

 You need to add a dependency to the kywy library (https://pypi.org/project/kywy/)